swiftlang/swift-evolution/proposals/0050-floating-point-stride.md

 * Status: **Awaiting Review**
 * Review manager: TBD

 Swift strides create progressions along "notionally continuous one-dimensional values" using a series of offset values.
-This proposal supplements Swift's generic stride implementation with separate algorithms for floating point strides to avoid error accumulation.
+This proposal supplements Swift's generic stride implementation with separate algorithms for floating point strides that avoid error accumulation.

 This proposal was discussed on-list in the ["\[Discussion\] stride behavior and a little bit of a call-back to digital numbers"](http://article.gmane.org/gmane.comp.lang.swift.evolution/8014) thread.

 ## Motivation

 `Strideable` is genericized across both integer and floating point types.
-A single implementation causes floating point strides to accumulate errors through repeatedly adding `by` intervals.
-Floating point types deserve their own floating point-aware implementation that minimizes errors.
+Writing a single piece of code to operate on both integer and floating point types is rarely a good idea.
+Swift's current implementation causes floating point strides to accumulate errors when repeatedly adding `by` intervals.
+Floating point types deserve a separate floating point-aware implementation that minimizes errors.

 ## Current Art